 Findings often form part of a broader report or study and are useful particularly when making a case for change of use, service development.
 The entertainment industry benefits from this type of research due to its ability to map special use and create persona clusters.

 Whilst participant observation can deliver highly valuable research data, it is a specialist method requiring a skilled researcher.
 Mackman Research has a participant observation specialist on the team who is adept at this particular method.
-If you would like to explore using participant observation as a data collection method, please contact Dr. Mackman who will be happy to discuss your research proposal further.
+If you would like to explore using participant observation as a data collection method, please contact us and our research director, Dr. Gemma Mackman, will be happy to discuss your research proposal further.

 Applied insight gained from mystery shopping encourages customer loyalty and retention and maximises customer lifetime value.